rudra-kumar/DuckDuckPoop/README.md

 ## About the game
 This is a multiplayer game where one player is the duck and the other player hunts the duck.
 The hunter can shoot the duck but here is the twist - The bullets don't disappear after being fired but instead, start going around the tiny planet.
 So if the hunter is not careful the bullet could go around the planet and kill the hunter.
 The duck, on the other hand, can duck and poop and the bullet ricochets off the poop.
 Whoever dies first loses the game.
-The game is cross-platform, runs on iOS / Android over the network and also has split-screen.
+The game is cross-platform, runs on iOS / Android over the network.